rxdu/ghost_ease_theme/README.md

 ghost install local
 ```

-Once the install is finished you’ll be able to access your new site on `http://localhost:2368` and `http://localhost:2368/ghost` to access Ghost Admin.
+Once the install is finished you'll be able to access your new site on `http://localhost:2368` and `http://localhost:2368/ghost` to access Ghost Admin.

 | Command         | Description                                 |
 | --------------- | ------------------------------------------- |